-Enduro Riding in Iceland
+Enduro Adventure in Iceland

 The opportunity to join an enduro riding group in southern Iceland was always going to challenge sitting at my desk.
 So, one Thursday I climbed aboard an Icelandair flight from Heathrow and set forth on the 2 ½ hour fight to Iceland’s international airport, Keflavik.
 Located some 50km north of Keflavik, Iceland’s capital city is easily accessible using the Flybus shuttle which meets each international flight.
 In the baggage hall you soon experience the impact of Iceland’s popularity as a winter and summer destination as you jostle with your fellow travellers.
 Iceland’s population of 350,000 cater for some 4 million annual visitors with an impressive efficiency and calmness.

 Our hosts for the week, Ride with Locals, was founded by three old school friends, Skúli, Ólafur and Gudjon each with a passion for dirt bike riding and enduro riding in Iceland.
 Ride with Locals offer a number of experiences from 3, 4 and 6 days on both Husqvarna 701s and KTM 690 Enduro Rs and come with a full stable of spares, first aid and good old fashioned banter.